Data protection: top 5 tips for all University staff

 With many staff now working remotely (at least in part), and more University activity taking place online, there are escalated information security and data handling risks that have the potential to lead to IT security incidents and/or personal data breaches.
 Staff should familiarise themselves with the University guidance on this topic.

-If an actual or potential personal data breach occurs, this should be reported urgently as follows:
+Reporting personal data breaches If an actual or potential personal data breach occurs, this should be reported urgently as follows:

-Please do not delay and please do not worry about reporting to the wrong place - the specialist staff who receive reports will liaise and coordinate as necessary to ensure that the personal data breach and/or the IT security incident are handled under the correct procedures.
+Separately, or in addition, if an IT security incident occurs, this should be reported urgently using the procedures outlined on the UIS Incident Reporting webpage.
+Please do not delay and please do not worry about reporting to the wrong place - the specialist staff who receive reports will liaise and coordinate as necessary to ensure that the personal data breach and/or the IT security incident are handled under the correct procedures. |

 Policy